 Henry Chorlton Shaw was born in Ashton-under-Lyne on November 19, 1890.
 His father Henry was an Accountant, (and future Deputy Mayor of Ashton), and his mother Mary Emma Shaw, (nee Tobin), died when Henry Chorlton Shaw was very young.

-By 1911 he was living with his father and brother in Ashton and working as a secretary at a cotton mill.
+By 1911 he was living with his father and older brother, James, in Ashton and working as a secretary at a cotton mill.
 He was commissioned into the 9th Battalion Manchester Regiment as 2nd Lieutenant on February 16, 1914 and promoted to Lieutenant on September 2, 1914 the same day that Brigadier-General D. G. Prendergast, commanding the East Lancashire Infantry Brigade, visited the Battalion at Bury during their final preparations to leave for Egypt.

-Henry Chorlton Shaw relinquished his commission on February 5, 1919 due to ill health contracted on active service, retaining his rank of Captain.
+Henry Chorlton Shaw relinquished his commission on February 5, 1919 due to ill health contracted on active service, retaining the rank of Captain.

 Captain Henry Chorlton Shaw died in Stalybridge on July 22, 1973.
 He was 82 years old.